iifl-logo

 Information other than the Standalone Financial Statements and Auditors Report thereon (hereinafter referred as "other information")

-The Companys Management and Board of Directors are responsible for the preparation of the other information.
-The other information comprises the Boards report and management discussion and analysis included in the annual report but does not include the Standalone Financial Statements and our report thereon.
+The Companys Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual report, but does not include the standalone financial statements and our auditors report thereon.

-Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance and/or conclusions thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance opinion thereon.

 The Companys Management and Board of Directors are responsible for the matters stated in Section 134(5) of the Act with respect to the preparation of these Standalone Financial Statements that give a true and fair view of the financial position, financial performance, cash flows and changes in equity of the Company in accordance with the accounting principles generally accepted in India, including the Ind AS.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Standalone Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.